acocalypso/DiscordRoleManager/README.md

 ## Usage example

 ```
+User commands:

 (prefix)check » to check the time left on your subscription
 (prefix)map » a link to our web map
-(prefix)subscribe/?paypal » for a link to our PayPal
+(prefix)subscribe or (prefix)paypal » for a link to your PayPal account

+Admin / Mod commands:

 (prefix)temprole @mention <DAYS> <ROLE-NAME> » to assign a temporary roles
 (prefix)temprole add @mention <DAYS> » to add more time to a temporary role assignment
 (prefix)temprole remove @mention » to remove a temporary role assignment
 (prefix)temprole check @mention » to check the time left on a temporary role assignment

+Help commands:

 (prefix)help » display help commands
 (prefix)help mods >> display mod commands